OpenFreeEnergy/ExampleNotebooks/cli_tutorials/cli_charge_molecules.md

 	Partial Charge Generation: am1bcc
 ```

-The full range of partial charge settings can be found in the snipit bellow, note that some may require installing extra packages.
+The full range of partial charge settings can be found in the snippet bellow, note that some may require installing extra packages.

 ```yaml
 partial_charge: